The field of ballistics deals with the study of arms and ammunition, as well as so-called terminal ballistics, the biologic impact of the projectiles.

 - Current above 80 mA: cardiac arrhythmias

-- Current above 800 mA: guaranteed fatal
+- Current above 800 mA: guaranteed fatality

-|Characteristics||Hair dryer or power cord was placed into a bathtub; current is applied to a door-knob||Amateur electrician; contact with defect household appliances||Mostly death in bathtub||Simulated electrocution; electric marks may be present|
+|Characteristics||Hair dryer or power cord was placed into a bathtub; the current is applied to a doorknob||Amateur electrician; contact with defective household appliances||Mostly death in bathtub||Simulated electrocution; electric marks may be present|

-Special event: Electrocution in the bathtub
+Special event: electrocution in the bathtub

-Special event: Death in the high voltage area
+Special event: death in a high-voltage area

-In the high voltage area, i.e. railroad tracks or power lines, a direct conductor contact is not necessary because the current can skip about one centimetre per 1,000V.
-Hereby, a bright and very hot light arc is created.
+In a high-voltage area, i.e. railroad tracks or power lines, a direct conductor contact is not necessary because the current can skip about 1 cm/1,000 V. Hereby, a bright and very hot light arc is created.

-Special event: Death by lightning
+Special event: death by lightning

-Here one distinguishes between a direct and indirect lightning effect.
+In death by lightning, one distinguishes between a direct and indirect lightning effect.
 The direct lightning effect corresponds with the effects of a high-voltage accident.
 The indirect lightning effect is produced far from the lightning strike impact.
 The cause of this is an exponential drop of the voltage around the lightning impact site, the so-called discharge voltage pattern.

-Death by freezing and hypothermia
+Death by Freezing and Hypothermia